What is photosensitivity?

 Rashes on exposed sites may be due to another cause.
 For example:

-- Facial acne is due to follicular occlusion by sebum and keratin
+- Facial acne due to follicular occlusion by sebum and keratin

-- Contact dermatitis is due to makeup applied to the face
+- Contact dermatitis due to makeup applied to the face

-- Airborne contact dermatitis is due to plant pollens
+- Airborne contact dermatitis due to plant pollens, such as sesquiterpene lactone

 Clues to photosensitivity include: